Al-Rayan International School

-- Only the assignment or task that are both summative and criterion related will be directly linked to OLA.
+- Only the assignment or task that are both summative and criterion-related will be directly linked to OLA.

 MYP general Grade Descriptor

 Produces good quality of work.
-Communicates basic understanding of many concepts and contexts with occasionally significant misunderstandings or gaps.
+Communicates a basic understanding of many concepts and contexts with occasionally significant misunderstandings or gaps.
 Often demonstrates basic critical and creative thinking.
-Uses knowledge and skills with some flexibility in familiar classroom situation but requires support in an unfamiliar situation.
+Uses knowledge and skills with some flexibility in a familiar classroom situation but requires support in an unfamiliar situation.

 Produces work of acceptable quality.
-Communicates basic understanding of many concepts and contexts with occasionally significant misunderstanding or gaps.
+Communicates a basic understanding of many concepts and contexts with occasionally significant misunderstanding or gaps.
 Begins to demonstrate some basic critical and creative thinking.
 Infrequently demonstrates critical and creative thinking.
-Generally inflexible in the use of knowledge and skills in familiar classroom situation
+Generally inflexible in the use of knowledge and skills in a familiar classroom situation

 Produces work of limited quality.
 Expresses misunderstanding or significant gaps in most of the concepts and contexts.
 Infrequently demonstrates critical and creative thinking.
-Generally inflexible in the use of knowledge and skills in familiar classroom situation.
+Generally inflexible in the use of knowledge and skills in a familiar classroom situation.